-The Mersey Gateway visitor centre in Widnes and the information centre in Runcorn have been set up to tell the story of Halton’s iconic new bridge.
-The centres are staffed by Mersey Gateway volunteers who are on hand to answer questions on everything from local history and heritage, environment and ecology, to the bridge construction.
-Both centres are free to visit.
+The Mersey Gateway visitor centre in Widnes has been set up to tell the story of Halton’s iconic new bridge.
+The centre is staffed by Mersey Gateway volunteers who are on hand to answer questions on everything from local history and heritage, environment and ecology, to the bridge construction.
+The centre is free to visit.

 |Catalyst Science Discovery Centre

 Opening times: 10am-4pm, Tuesday to Sunday (the Catalyst centre is closed on Mondays, except for Bank Holidays and during school holidays)